IMGARENA/dde-feedbank-skeleton.g8/src/main/g8/README.md

 To build the project, use `scripts/build.sh`, which will run a full SBT build with coverage.

-You can also build a ready-to-run docker image with `docker build .`
+You can also build a ready-to-run docker image with `scripts/docker-build.sh`, which will also tag your image with the branch, short commit, and "latest", and push it to ECR.
+You'll need to log into ECR first for the latter to be successful.